Hyperhidrosis or Severe excess sweating

 BOTOX® is approved by the FDA to treat the symptoms of severe underarm sweating when medicines used on the skin (topical) do not work well enough.
 BOTOX® is injected into the affected areas to help control this condition by temporarily blocking the chemical signals from the nerves that stimulate the sweat glands.
 When the sweat glands don’t receive chemical signals, the severe sweating stops.
 During a simple non-painful procedure, the BOTOX® is injected superficially under the skin surface to stop the stimulation of the nerves to the sweat glands.
 Usually one treatment is all that is necessary to last 6 to 9 months while some people need a partial retreatment.*

-Contact the Blume Skin Centre for your Hyperhidrosis treatments.
+Contact Blume Skin & Body for your Hyperhidrosis treatments.

 * Results may vary from person to person.